 Simple Seabass With Broccolini, Zucchini, And Onion In A Lemon-Butter Sauce

-I dreamed up this recipe and jotted it down at 2 AM.
-The next morning, I shared it with a friend who loves to cook, and he really liked the mix of flavors.
-This succulent dish is healthy, tasty, and quick—it takes about 20 minutes to make.
-Seabass gives you lean protein and omega-3s, while broccolini and zucchini add fiber, vitamins, and antioxidants.
-Onion brings extra flavor.
-The lemon-butter sauce is light and lets the fresh ingredients shine.
-This meal is packed with nutrients, low in unhealthy fats, and bursting with flavor.
+This mouthwatering dish is quick, healthy, and packed with nutrients.
+I literally dreamed up this recipe and jotted it down at 2 AM.
+The next morning, I shared it with a friend who loves to cook, and he really liked its mix of flavors.
+It takes only about 20 minutes to make.
+Seabass provides lean protein and omega-3 fatty acids, while broccolini and zucchini add fiber, vitamins, and antioxidants.
+The onion gives extra flavor, and the lemon-butter sauce is light, and lets the fresh ingredients shine.

 Simple Seabass With Broccolini, Zucchini, And Onion In A Lemon-Butter Sauce

-This succulent dish is healthy, tasty, and quick—it takes about 20 minutes to make.
-Seabass gives you lean protein and omega-3s, while broccolini and zucchini add fiber, vitamins, and antioxidants.
-Onion brings extra flavor.
-The lemon-butter sauce is light and lets the fresh ingredients shine.
-This meal is packed with nutrients, low in unhealthy fats, and bursting with flavor.
+This mouthwatering dish is quick, healthy, and packed with nutrients.
+It takes only about 20 minutes to make.
+Seabass provides lean protein and omega-3 fatty acids, while broccolini and zucchini add fiber, vitamins, and antioxidants.
+The onion gives extra flavor, and the lemon-butter sauce is light, and lets the fresh ingredients shine.

 Equipment